Want to learn even more? Check out Express Talks—quick, 20-minute talks on topics across association marketing, membership, and communications.

 A strategic communications campaign highlighted a series of new digital resources which led to higher member recruitment, engagement, and satisfaction, diversified revenue streams and increased media metrics.
 Data demonstrated that the educational content had a positive impact on their members’ ability to manage patients with cancer amid COVID-19.
 You’ll gain insight into how this approach can be replicated to create impactful and measurable opportunities within your association.

-Lisa Townsend, director of marketing and communications, ©Management Inc.
+Lisa Townsend, senior director of marketing and communications, ©Management Inc.

 Successful marketing and communication professionals need to rely on fast, efficient access to reporting data in order to inform strategy and optimization of campaigns.
 There are many tools and strategies including data warehouses and business intelligence solutions that cost lots of money.
 Google’s Data Studio tool is a great option for getting started quickly and successfully with no software licensing cost.
 Learn how League of Women Voters is using Data Studio to augment and improve Google Analytics reporting.